Colleges by Location

 With its vibrant intellectual atmosphere, commitment to academic excellence, and diverse range of programs, the University of Chicago attracts students from around the world who are seeking an intellectually stimulating and transformative educational experience.
 As an institution, the university champions a culture of intellectual curiosity and innovation, inspiring its students to achieve academic and personal greatness.

 University of Chicago is a private university located in Chicago, IL and set in an urban environment.
-This institution follows a quarterly calendar.
-Admissions is extremely competitive, with an acceptance rate of merely 4%.
-The freshman retention rate at University of Chicago is 99% and the six-year graduation rate is 95%.
+This school follows a quarterly calendar.
+It has an acceptance rate of 4%.
+The freshman retention rate at University of Chicago is 99% and the six-year graduation rate is 96%.

 Quick Facts